MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 * [Single page application (SPA) authentication](#how-to-perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.

 > [!IMPORTANT]
-> We highly recommend using the [Kusto client libraries](../api/client-libraries.md) for user and application authentication, which simplify the authentication process.
+> We highly recommend using the [Kusto client libraries](./kusto/api/client-libraries.md) for user and application authentication, which simplify the authentication process.

 ## Authentication parameters

-During the token acquisition process, the client needs to provide the following parameters:
+During the token acquisition process with MSAL, the client needs to provide the following parameters:

 |Parameter|Description|
 |--|--|